UPPMAX/naiss_intro_python/docs/sessions/introduction_getting_it_to_run.md

     - In Python, I know what the modulo operator is and when to use it
     - I can convert a simple text question to Python code

+## (optional) Exercise 3: where is what?

-When done: explore the website of the course.
+Explore the website of the course.
 Where you can you find the things below?

 - The schedule